AdobeDocs/campaign.en/help/v8/dev/schemas.md

 >[!CAUTION]
 >
 >Some built-in Campaign schemas have an associated schema on the Cloud database.
-These schemas are identified by the **Xxl** namespace and must not be modified.
+These schemas are identified by the **Xxl** namespace and must not be modified or extended.

 ## Syntax of schemas {#syntax-of-schemas}